zigpy/zigpy/README.md

 ### ZHA Device Handlers
 ZHA deviation handling in Home Assistant relies on on the third-party [ZHA Device Handlers](https://github.com/zigpy/zha-device-handlers) project.
 Zigbee devices that deviate from or do not fully conform to the standard specifications set by the [Zigbee Alliance](https://www.zigbee.org) may require the development of custom [ZHA Device Handlers](https://github.com/zigpy/zha-device-handlers) (ZHA custom quirks handler implementation) to for all their functions to work properly with the ZHA component in Home Assistant.
 These ZHA Device Handlers for Home Assistant can thus be used to parse custom messages to and from non-compliant Zigbee devices.
 The custom quirks implementations for zigpy implemented as ZHA Device Handlers for Home Assistant are a similar concept to that of [Hub-connected Device Handlers for the SmartThings platform](https://docs.smartthings.com/en/latest/device-type-developers-guide/) as well as that of [zigbee-herdsman converters as used by Zigbee2mqtt](https://www.zigbee2mqtt.io/how_tos/how_to_support_new_devices.html), meaning they are each virtual representations of a physical device that expose additional functionality that is not provided out-of-the-box by the existing integration between these platforms.

+### ZHA integration component for Home Assistant
+[ZHA integration component for Home Assistant](https://www.home-assistant.io/integrations/zha/) is a reference implementation of the zigpy library as integrated into the core of **[Home Assistant](https://www.home-assistant.io)** (a Python based open source home automation software).
+There are also other GUI and non-GUI projects for Home Assistant's ZHA components which builds on or depends on its features and functions to enhance or improve its user-experience, some of those are listed and linked below.

+#### ZHA Map
+[zha-map](https://github.com/zha-ng/zha-map) for Home Assistant's ZHA component can build a Zigbee network topology map.

+#### ZHA Network Visualization Card
+[zha-network-visualization-card](https://github.com/dmulcahey/zha-network-visualization-card) is a custom Lovelace element for Home Assistant which visualize the Zigbee network for the ZHA component.

+#### ZHA Network Card
+[zha-network-card](https://github.com/dmulcahey/zha-network-card) is a custom Lovelace card for Home Assistant that displays ZHA component Zigbee network and device information in Home Assistant

+#### ZHA Device Exporter
+[zha-device-exporter](https://github.com/dmulcahey/zha-device-exporter) is a custom component for Home Assistant to allow the ZHA component to export lists of Zigbee devices.

+### Zigpy Deconz Parser
+[zigpy-deconz-parser](https://github.com/zha-ng/zigpy-deconz-parser) allow you to parse Home Assistant's ZHA component debug log using `zigpy-deconz` library if you are using a deCONZ based adapter like ConBee or RaspBee.